 The Master's program specializing in Applied Behavior Analysis is a full-time graduate program for students who have earned a bachelor's degree in Psychology or a related field and are seeking further training and/or professional certification in Applied Behavior Analysis.
-The 36-credit program begins each Fall and is designed to be completed in four consecutive semesters [Fall/Spring/Summer/Fall].
-Students who complete the certificate program will meet all the University instructional coursework and experiential [practicum] requirements necessary to become a Board Certified Behavior Analyst [BCBA].
+The 42-credit program begins each Fall and is designed to be completed in five consecutive semesters [Fall/Spring/Summer/Fall/Spring].
+Students who complete the program will meet at the University instructional coursework and experiential [practicum] requirements necessary to take the exam to become a Board Certified Behavior Analyst [BCBA].

 |Classroom Based Courses 1|